complexphoton/MESTI.jl/README.md

 ## Installation

-Before installing MESTI.jl, the user should first install the parallel version of the sparse linear solver [MUMPS](https://mumps-solver.org/index.php).
-Without MUMPS, MESTI.jl can still run but will only use the built-in linear solver, which is significantly slower and uses much more memory (especially in 3D and for large 2D systems).
+Before installing MESTI.jl, the user first need to install the parallel version of the sparse linear solver [MUMPS](https://mumps-solver.org/index.php).
+Without MUMPS, MESTI.jl can still run but cannot use the APF method and will only use a conventional method with the built-in linear solver, which can be orders of magnitude slower and uses much more memory (especially in 3D and for large 2D systems).
 See this [MUMPS installation](./mumps) page for steps to install MUMPS.

-To install MESTI.jl, simply open the command-line interface of Julia and type:
+After the MUMPS installation, to install MESTI.jl, simply open the command-line interface of Julia and type:

 ```julia
 import Pkg; Pkg.add("MESTI")
 ```

-## Test
+## Tests

-After installing MESTI.jl, we should also install other packages used in the tests and examples by running <code>[install_packages.jl](./test/install_packages.jl)</code>:
+After installation, run <code>[install_packages.jl](./test/install_packages.jl)</code> to install other packages used in the tests and examples.

-Now, we can run the test script <code>[runtests.jl](./test/runtests.jl)</code> in the [test](./test) folder, which runs
+Then, run <code>[runtests.jl](./test/runtests.jl)</code> in the [test](./test) folder.
+This script runs three tests:

 - `matrix_solver_test.jl`
 - `interface_t_r_test.jl`
 - `unitary_test.jl`

-If all tests pass successfully, we are done with the tests.
+Check if they pass successfully.

 ## Usage Summary